10 critical dehydration signs & prevention tips

 Visit an urgent care for dehydration symptoms

-When you’re severely dehydrated, your gut reaction might be to chug fluids or water-filled foods into the body as quickly as possible.
-However, you don’t want to overdo it.
 It’s possible to drink too much water, resulting in a condition called hyponatremia.
 This is when sodium and electrolytes in the blood are so low that they can be life-threatening.
-As mentioned above, this is challenging to do and usually requires kidney or other medical problems.
+This is challenging and usually causes kidney or other medical problems.

 References: